mpetroff/pannellum.org/content/documentation/reference/index.md

 new scene finishes loading.
 Passes scene ID string to handler.

+## `scenechangefadedone`

+If a scene transition fade interval is specified, this event is fired when the fading is completed after changing scenes.

 ## `error`

 Fired when an error occured.
 The error message string is passed to the